jiakaiBot/deCloudflare/anti-tor_users/domains/README.md

 # Anti-Tor users FQDN list

+- Cloudflare domains are excluded from this research because those are hostile enough.
 - Not all Tor users are bad.
 Do not punish everyone.
   - How do you feel if someone block you for no reason?
   - Using Tor is not a crime.